GeomScale/dingo/doc/documentation_main.md

 python -m dingo -i model.json -fva True -opt opt_percentage
 ```

 while the `-opt` flag is optional with the default percentage equal to `100%`.
+This command saves a `pickle` file `dingo_fva_model` that contains the vectors of min and max fluxes of the reactions, the biomass objective function optimal flux vector/solution and the biomass objective function optimal value.

 ### FBA method